Share this post on:

 Medium Extraversion

-They don’t mind being the center of attention at times, but they also don’t seek out ways to be the center of attention, either.
+Medium Extraverts don’t mind being the center of attention at times, but they also don’t seek out ways to be the center of attention.

-Because they have traits of introvert and extravert, they know when to speak up and stay silent.
-But on the other hand, they can recognize when to speak up, be assertive, and find the courage to have those difficult conversations when necessary.
+Because they have introverted and Extraverted traits, they know when to speak up and when to stay silent.
+On the other hand, they can recognize when to speak up, be assertive, and find the courage to have difficult conversations when necessary.

-Jobs for moderately extraverted people include those that allow building relationships with others and enable periods to work alone.
+Jobs for moderately extraverted people include those that allow them to build relationships with others and enable them to work alone for periods.
 The best jobs for these individuals include counseling, human resources, or being a director.

 Low Extraversion